Squonk

 The squonk is a mythical creature that is reputed to live in the hemlock forests of northern Pennsylvania in the United States.

+Johnstown, Pennsylvania celebrates the Squonk at the Squonkapalooza in August.

 Origins

-Although the earliest written account of the squonk was from the 1910 book Fearsome Creatures of the Lumberwoods, there are no records of the tale being told in Pennsylvania before the book's publication.
-The next written iteration, from the 1939 book Fearsome Critters, suggested that the creatures had migrated from deserts to swamps to finally settle in Pennsylvania.
-As logging camps were continuously moving in the early 20th century, this could explain the "creature's" migration to Pennsylvania.
+The first written account of the squonk was from the 1910 book Fearsome Creatures of the Lumberwoods.
+His provenance was attested in the next written iteration, in the 1939 book Fearsome Critters.
+This book suggested that the creatures had migrated from deserts to swamps to finally settle in Pennsylvania.
+As logging camps were continuously moving in the early 20th century, this could explain their migration to Pennsylvania.

 Appearance and behavior

 Unlike many mythological creatures, the supposed physical characteristics of the squonk remain unchanged from the original written account, which states:

-Later retellings included that squonks were slowest on moonlit nights as they try to avoid seeing its ugly appearance in any illuminated bodies of water.
+Later retellings included that squonks were slowest on moonlit nights as they try to avoid seeing their ugly appearance in any illuminated bodies of water.
 In addition to warts and moles, the creatures were given webbed toes on their left feet.

 The given "species" taxonomy of the creature, Lacrimacorpus dissolvens, is made up of the Latin tear, body, and dissolve.
 These refer to its supposed ability to dissolve when captured.

+In media

+The "squonk's tears" are referenced on Steely Dan's 1974 track Any Major Dude Will Tell You.
+Genesis included the song "Squonk" on A Trick of the Tail in 1976.
+A squonk is used as a monster in the sixth book in the series Dungeon Crawler Carl, "The Eye of the Bedlam Bride".